allyfreemans/PL-0-PM-0-Compiler/README.txt

   "./compile -l -a -v" prints all output types to console "./compile -v" prints only the virtual machine trace to console "./compile" prints nothing except prompts for read and write

+Existing issues: The nested calling of procedures tends to confuse the poor program sometimes, so don't nest a million procedures please.